Blindfold TLS Certificates

 Step 5: Obtain a policy-document using vesctl and store the output to a file.

-.
-You can use the inbuilt policy or the policy created in the previous chapter.
-This example uses the inbuilt ves-io-allow-volterra
+This example stores the output to a file named demo-api-policy.
+You can use the in-built policy or the policy created in the previous section.
+This example uses the in-built ves-io-allow-volterra policy.

 vesctl request secrets get-policy-document --namespace shared --name ves-io-allow-volterra > demo-api-policy